 Merchiston is committed to leading students towards ‘personal excellence’.
 Currently, our extra-mural initiatives include entry for the Mathematics and Physics Challenges and Olympiads, English Speaking Board examinations, foreign language trips, Arkwright Scholarships (Design and Technology), and many others.

+Co-curricular The co-curricular programme at Merchiston delivers life skills, such as: leadership, teamwork, and mentoring through the Duke of Edinburgh’s Award Scheme, Combined Cadet Force, prefectship, Koinonia and other activities.
 Music and Drama are major parts of life at Merchiston.
 These departments collaborate regularly and pupils of all ages have the chance to be involved, either performing on stage or working behind the scenes.
 There is an orchestra and other instrumental groups, including pipe bands, and a choir and choral society, as well as opportunities for individual instrumental lessons.
 Merchiston also benefits from its strong links with local girls’ schools for drama and musical performances, other cultural events and social gatherings.
 Our links ensure that our boys can develop their social skills and relationships soon blossom.

 Admissions & Fees We welcome applications for admission from all over Scotland, the UK and overseas – both for boarders and day pupils.
 Boys can apply to enter the School at any age between 7 and 16.
 A good first step if you wish to make an application for your son(s) is to speak to us personally.
 Our Admissions team will be able to help and advise you.

-Heather Aiken (Admissions Assistant): +44 (0)131 312 2204
+Kay Wilson (Director of Admissions): +44 (0)131 312 2201 Heather Aitken (Admissions Assistant): +44 (0)131 312 2204

 We recommend that you come and visit us and see the School, meet some of the staff and talk to some boys.
 This will give you the best flavour of the spirit and atmosphere at Merchiston, and you can also see our facilities first-hand.

 Scholarships Merchiston offers a number of prestigious awards each year to suitably qualified candidates, depending upon the year of entry to the School.
 Awards are competitive, and are made for the duration of a boy’s career at Merchiston, subject to continued performance and good conduct.

 The main categories of awards are: Academic, Music (including Piping), Sport, All-Rounder, Art & Design, Design & Technology.